-Meghan Markle's Tiara Was The Cherry On Top Of Her Wedding Look
+Meghan Markle Wore A Tiara At Her Wedding & It Was The Cherry On Top Of Her Look

 Meghan Markle has fit into the royal family so seamlessly, it's easy to forget she wasn't a legitimate part of it until now.
 A marker of her status change, however, sat prominently atop her head during her wedding to Prince Harry.
 Meghan Markle's tiara was the best bling with which to complete her wedding look and mark her entrance as a married woman into the British royal family.